tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 ```

 This is a very useful piece of information to hold onto, and reflects that Javascript is following the
 rules with regards to how memory references are passed around.
-I had found that I was aware of this
-behavior from C, but had not truly appreciated that this was occurring with the spread operator as well.
-If you forget about something like this, it may not immediately obvious that you are mutating your
+If we forget about something like this, it may
-original data.
-This most likely is not what you would be intending if you were unaware of this.
+not be immediately obvious that the original data is being mutated.
+This most likely is not what would be
-These comparisons really illustrate this.
+intended if we were unaware of this.
+These comparisons illustrate the example further.

 ```js
 const original = [1, 2];